christianityorigins/website/blog/_posts/2016-05-01-cosmotheism.md

 4 Practices and Rituals

 In cosmotheist religions, rituals are about bringing someone to self-realization.
 For example, rituals like yoga, meditation, self-inquiry, and mantra recitation are used to help the individual realize their true nature as a manifestation of the divine.
 The goal is to awaken the individual's inner divinity and is aimed at helping the individual realize their true nature as the ultimate reality.

+Addenum

+Another way to look at cosmotheist cosmology is through the lens of Nietzschean philosophy where the "will to power" \[[link](https://en.wikipedia.org/wiki/Will_to_power)\] becomes the driving force behind the unfolding of the universe, and by extension, human existence.
+The single fundamental substance or reality that underlies cosmotheist cosmology is not just a passive, inert entity, but a dynamic, self-overcoming force that perpetually strives to express itself, to manifest its own power.
+The will to power is a force that courses through the universe, driving it towards ever greater heights of complexity.
+Humans, as manifestations of this divine force, are not separate from it, but rather, they are the focal points of its self-expression, the conduits through which the universe realizes its own potential.\

 Read more